 (e) any other moneys lawfully received by, made available to, or payable to the Board.

+(2) An account called the Building and Construction Industry Training Fund is to be established —

+(a) as an agency special purpose account under section 16 of the Financial Management Act 2006; or

+(b) with the approval of the Treasurer, at a bank as defined in section 3 of that Act,

-(2) The moneys referred to in subsection (1) shall be paid into and placed to the credit of an account —
+to which the moneys referred to in subsection (1) are to be credited.

-(a) at the Treasury; or

-(b) at a bank approved by the Treasurer,

-to be called the “Building and Construction Industry Training Fund”.
+[Section 17 amended by No. 77 of 2006 s.
+17.]

 18. Application of Fund

 There shall be paid from the moneys from time to time in the Fund —